 We popped into the Sunday Szimpla Ruin Bar Farmers Market for a genuine feast of cheese, salamis, fresh strawberries and chilli candied pecans (not to mention nibbles along the way); and then stopped at a nearby streetfood market to share a traditional Lángos, a ridiculously moreish fried bread dough, often served with sour cream, garlic and cheese.
 Absolute heaven.
 They were originally made as snacks by busy bakers ripping off a handful of dough and knocking up a treat, but have been adopted as a perfect hangover cure.
 Unfortunately with the rise of modern bakeries, they aren’t seen as much any more.

-Continuing our journey, Andrea shared a potted history of the local area peppered with her own memories growing up (hands down my favorite part of the tour) before taking us for a traditional lunch of meat, potato chips, lightly pickled vegetables (and watermelon!) and a massive glass of sparkling water.
+Continuing our journey, Andrea shared a potted history of the local area peppered with her own memories growing up (hands down my favourite part of the tour) before taking us for a traditional lunch of meat, potato chips, lightly pickled vegetables (and watermelon!) and a massive glass of sparkling water.

 Feeling stuffed by this point already, she led us through streets lined with grandiose buildings before seating us in a (former Duke’s) cellar and taking us through a tasting of Hungary’s finest varietals, including the famous Tokaji from the North West of Hungary.